exercism/v3/languages/elm/reference/implementing-a-concept-exercise.md

 Once the user completes the exercise they will be shown this file, which recaps the learning goals of the exercise, and secondarily gives them any bonus information or further reading about the concept taught.

-These files are also all described in the [concept exercises document][docs-concept-exercises].

 ## Step 5: update languages/&lt;TRACK&gt;/config.json

 An entry should be added to the track's `config.json` file for the new concept exercise: